 New York Hunting

-Hunter Art Fern wants to transfer his DMP tag to hunter Pete Moss.
+Hunter Jane Doe wants to transfer her DMP tag to hunter Pete Moss.

 Step 1.
-Art Fern signs the bottom of his DMP tag.
+Jane Doe signs the bottom of her

 Step 2.
-Art Fern gives the DMP tag to Pete Moss.
+Jane Doe gives the DMP tag to

 Step 3.
 Pete Moss records the DOC# of the DMP tag on his reporting panel, completing the transfer.